 Literacy Connection Day for Local High Schools

-Join us as at this free community event featuring author Michael Gunther.
-Gunther will discuss his book Views From the Hot Seatshare his journey to being a published author, and take questions from the audience.
-A book signing and light refreshments will follow the program.
+Join us as at this free live Zoom, community event featuring author Shelley Pearsall.
+Pearsall will discuss her book Things Seen from Above, share her journey to being a published author, and take questions from the audience.
+Light refreshments will follow the program.

 Views From the Hot Seat by Michael Gunther is a collection of 64 writings about small-town America published from 2013-2022.
 It is full of shared thoughts, opinions, and recollections focusing on a variety of topics ranging in part from high school sports, childhood, education, and occasional political observations, to personal revelations.
 The book has two objectives: to entertain and to allow readers to think.